The High Line: Manhattan’s West Side Superstar

 I had stumbled upon opening day without realizing.
 Nice!

-His face changed when I asked about the park’s third and final section opening, his face and delivery quickly changed.
+When I asked about the park’s third and final section opening, his face and delivery quickly changed.

 “It’s going to be a while.”

 Ah, yes, the P word.
 Politics is why the High Line wasn’t built until the 1930s; why it it was later left to rot from disuse; why it was almost torn down; and why it rose like a phoenix from its rusted ashes.
 Politics and the High Line are old chums.